mmowers/superpivot/README.md

 The code was developed starting from Bokeh/examples/app/crossfilter.

-The code is data-agnostic, so any other data
+The code is data-agnostic, so any other properly formatted data can be used in place of csv/data.csv (see below) and be visualized.

 ## Setting Up From Scratch
 Get Anaconda for python 2.7 at: